BSDExabio/PSP/Summit/README.md

 # PSP on Summit

-THIS IS A WIP.
+This repo contains code use to run proteom-scale structure prediction pipelines using AlphaFold (v.2.0.) on the OLCF Summit supercomputer at teh Oak Ridge National Laboratory.

-This folder provides a way to get started on Summit.
 We currently only run the DL portion of AlphaFold on Summit.
-Preprocesing will likely take place on Andes.
+Preprocesing (MSA generation, etc.) takes place on the Andes data analysis cluster.

 ## The container

 We built the container on an ORNL Raptor machine, which is also Power9.
 The container build mechanism was Podman.
 We then converted it to a Singularity runtime file.
+See the followning papers for details: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9835405, https://ieeexplore.ieee.org/abstract/document/9652872.

 The container file we run is: `alphafold1103.sif` (not exactly sure where to put the container yet, other than the Summit filesystem for sharing, it is too large to load into Github like a normal file).